-When you skip visits to the dentist for too long, untreated gum disease can cause you to develop advanced gum disease that requires surgery.
-This type of surgery is known as periodontal surgery, which aims to beautify the gums and treat gum disease and any damage caused by:
+When you skip dentist office visits for too long, untreated gum disease can cause you to develop advanced gum disease that requires surgery.
+This type of surgery is known as periodontal surgery.
+It aims to beautify the gums and treat gum disease and any damage done by:

 - Re-growth of damaged bone and tissue

 - Preventing tooth loss

 - Reducing gum gaps between teeth, known as black triangles

 - Reshaping the jawbone to reduce the risk of bacterial growth in the bone crevices